pyxel-dev/chaton/README.md

 # Chaton

 ## Introduction
 Chaton is a simple 1:1 video chat, full open source.
-This project is fully operational in production.
+You can create a room and share the ID with an another person for chat together.

+It's built with WebRTC technology, for a peer-to-peer exchange, without registration.

 ## Features
 - Written without frameworks, **full Vanilla Typescript**